valist-io/valist/docs/creating-a-repository.md

 ![create-repository-button](img/valist-create-project-button.png){ width=600px }

 Fill out your repositories `Shortname`, `Type`, and `Description` and click `Create Project`.
-Keep in mind if you are logged in with `MetaMask` you will be prompted for a signature confirmation.
+Keep in mind if you are logged in with `MetaMask`, you will be prompted for a signature confirmation.

 ![create-repository-form](img/valist-create-repo-form.png){ width=600px }